Electric Vehicle Charging Stations

 If your project is complete and ready to submit for a rebate, please download and fill out the latest EV Charging Station Incentive Application and submit with supporting documentation to hawaiienergyEVCS@leidos.com.

-Funding amount displayed represents the program’s total remaining amount through June 30, 2023, as directed by the Hawaii State Legislature under Act 202 (2022).
+Funding amount displayed represents the program’s total remaining amount through June 30, 2023, as directed by the Hawai‘i State Legislature under Act 202 (2022).
+Rebate availability amount has been adjusted to account for actual barrel tax collections funding.

 Program Overview & Eligibility